silecs/moodle-mod-alternative/src/alternative/doc/doc_teacher.md

 #### View synthesis
-The synthesis displays the global statistics in a table.
+The synthesis page displays the global statistics in a table.
 On the last two lines, the figures are active links towards the matching views.

 From this view, one link and two buttons allow the teacher to: